 The damage is caused by both adults and grubs of the boll weevil, Anthonomus grandis.
 Adult beetles are about 6 mm long with long slender snouts and vary in color from dark, brownish-red to brown or near black.
 They overwinter in well-drained areas in or near the cotton fields.
 After this period of suspended development, they emerge and enter cotton fields from early spring through midsummer, with peak emergence in late spring, during the development of the boll.
 Females lay eggs in the growing cotton bolls, usually one egg per square.
 The creamy-white, legless, C-shape larvae feed within the square or boll for about 10 days and later pupate there.
 The life cycle from egg to adult spans about three weeks during the summer.
 The boll weevil can reach up to 8 to 10 generations per year.

 Parasitic wasps like Catolaccus grandis can be introduced or promoted to control the weevil.
 Furthermore, bio-insecticides based on the fungus Beauveria bassiana, the bacterium Bacillus thuringiensis or the Chilo iridescent virus (CIV) can be applied.

 Always consider an integrated approach with preventive measures together with biological treatments if available.
-Synthetic pyrethroid insecticides and substances like deltamethrin and fipronil can be used to control boll weevils.
+Synthetic pyrethroid insecticides and substances like deltamethrin can be used to control boll weevils.
 Humid conditions increase the efficacy of the treatment.
 Pheromone traps can be used for weevil monitoring and control (combined with an insecticide or bio-agent)